vikchupak/AWS/network.md

 - Private/public subnets
 - Regions
 - AZs
 - NAT(Network Address Translation) Gateway.
+Is **deployed in a public subnet**, and it communicates with instances in private subnets through the public subnet's routing.
   -  You have resources in a **private subnet** that:
     - Need **only outbound** internet access (e.g., downloading software updates, accessing external APIs).
     - Should remain inaccessible from the internet.